Blog

 7. Time management

 Designers often work on multiple projects simultaneously and must be able to manage their time effectively to meet deadlines.
-Each of those projects are often at different stages and it becomes difficult to keep track.
-Having good time management skills can cross all these problems.
+Each of those projects is often at different stages and it becomes difficult to keep track.
+Having good time management skills can solve all these problems.

 8. Adaptability